 Ferris State University

 Ferris State offers a distance-learning bachelor’s degree in HVAC/R engineering technology and energy management.
-While most of the coursework can be completed online, students are required to attend three week-long on-campus labs.
+While most of the coursework can be completed online, students are required to attend one week-long lab session at the main campus.
 Applicants must already have an associate’s degree in HVAC/R technology or equivalent, and they need to have taken algebra, English, and lab science, and have maintained a GPA of 2.5 in their undergraduate classes.

 Coursework is designed to prepare students to advance beyond servicing equipment to designing, retrofitting, and balancing systems.
 Students learn how to evaluate the efficiency of different types of HVAC/R systems and adjust computerized control systems.
 Upon completion, students are qualified to seek employment as project engineers, in-plant engineer, systems control, and similar occupations.